Icinga/icinga-powershell-framework/doc/900-Developer-Guide/52-Testing-of-Commands.md

 Unhandled exception occured:
 ```

-Instead of our own shell closing, we still have our previous one open and can start another shell by using `icinga` with the entire Framework loaded.
+Instead of our own shell closing, we still have our previous one open and can start another shell by using `icinga -Shell` with the entire Framework loaded.

 This also works for code we directly invoke to the `icinga` alias: